-Once a producer or importer has made such an election for a final blend of gasoline, all final blends subsequently sold or supplied from the production facility or import facility, whether associated with a final blend deficit or a final blend credit, shall be subject to the PM emissions offsetting compliance option until the producer or importer either (A) elects in accordance with section 2264.2(a) to have a final blend at the facility subject to the averaging compliance option, or (B) elects in accordance with section 2264.2(b) to have a final blend at the facility subject to the flat limit compliance option for all fuel properties, or (C) elects in accordance with section 2265(a) to sell or supply a final blend at the facility as a PM alternative gasoline formulation, or (D) elects in accordance with section 2266(c) to sell or supply a final blend at the facility as an alternative gasoline formulation.
+Once a producer or importer has made such an election for a final blend of gasoline, all final blends subsequently sold or supplied from the production facility or import facility, whether associated with a final blend deficit or a final blend credit, shall be subject to the Predictive Model emissions offsetting compliance option until the producer or importer either (A) elects in accordance with section (a) to have a final blend at the facility subject to the averaging compliance option, or (B) elects in accordance with section (b) to have a final blend at the facility subject to the flat limit compliance option for all fuel properties, or (C) elects in accordance with section 2265(a) to sell or supply a final blend at the facility as a Predictive Model alternative gasoline formulation.

-In order to elect to have a final blend subject to the PM emissions offsetting compliance option for a final blend, the producer or importer shall notify the Executive Officer of such election and of the information identified in section 2265.1(a)(2)(A), within the time limits set forth in section 2265.1(a)(2)(A) and subject to section 2265.1(a)(3) and (4).
+In order to elect to have a final blend subject to the Predictive Model emissions offsetting compliance option for a final blend, the producer or importer shall notify the Executive Officer of such election and of the information identified in section 2265.1(a)(2)(A), within the time limits set forth in section 2265.1(a)(2)(A) and subject to section 2265.1(a)(3) and (4).

-Once a producer or importer has made an election under this section 2264.2(d) with respect to the PM emissions offsetting compliance option, the producer or importer may not use any previously assigned designated alternative limit for any fuel property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production facility or import facility subsequent to the election.
+Once a producer or importer has made an election under this section (d) with respect to the Predictive Model emissions offsetting compliance option, the producer or importer may not use any previously assigned designated alternative limit for any fuel property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production facility or import facility subsequent to the election.